 While the peppers are baking, make the filling by browning some ground meat (either beef, chicken, turkey or vegetarian) in a skillet over medium high heat, and season it with cumin, oregano, salt, chipotle powder and chili powder.
 Remove the meat from the heat and mix in some cooked rice, corn, diced tomatoes and chopped cilantro.

 Remove the peppers from the oven and turn them over cut side up.
 Fill each pepper with the meat mixture and top with shredded cheese.
 Bake for 15 minutes, until the cheese has melted.

-My favorite ways to serve these are by topping them with a dollop of sour cream, some extra chopped cilantro and a little dash of hot sauce.
+My favorite ways to serve these are by topping them with a dollop of sour cream or avocado crema, some extra chopped cilantro and a little dash of hot sauce.